LucasSilbernagel/portolio-1.0/README.md

 Hi, I'm Lucas!
 I’m a web developer based in the Greater Toronto Area.

 My specialties include:
+  - Full stack development with MongoDB, Express, React, and Node.js
   - Translating beautiful and challenging designs into delightful and responsive user experiences
   - Conducting web accessibility reviews and implementing improvements to meet WCAG standards
   - Custom theme development for WordPress and Shopify